Helperbird/website/src/pages/blog/how-to-use-immersive-reader-in-google-docs.md

 new: false
 header: true
 layout: templates/blog_post.liquid
-title: How to Use Immersive Reader in Google Docs, Step-by-Step Guide
+title: How to Use Immersive Reader in Google Docs
 description: Learn how to use Immersive Reader in Google Docs for free.
 Follow our step-by-step guide to enable and utilize this powerful dyslexia software tool.
 keywords: Immersive Reader, Google Docs, dyslexia software, step-by-step guide, accessibility software, Helperbird, dyslexia fonts, dyslexia software, reading mode, text reader, voice typing
 url: blog/how-to-use-immersive-reader-in-google-docs/